cyberbotics/naoqisim/README.md

 ### Webots
-Webots can be downloaded from https://cyberbotics.com Version R2018a was recently tested and is known to work with naoqisim.
+Webots can be downloaded from https://cyberbotics.com Version R2019a revision 1 was recently tested and is known to work with naoqisim.

 ## Build